GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 ##### Method Sets for Value Types

-# Embedding Types & Inner-Type Promotion
+# Embedding Types InnerType Promotion
 You can include one struct type within another by **embedding it as a field without a field name.** This is known as "embedding" and it provides a way to reuse code and model is-a or has-a relationships.
 When you embed a type in another struct, the fields and methods of the embedded **"inner"** type become accessible as if they were part of the **"outer"** type.
 This is often referred to as "promotion."

 ### Basic Embedding